ariesteam/ariesteam.github.com/modules/aesth.markdown

 The Rocky Mountains are highly valued scenic amenities for permanent and seasonal residents and visitors alike.
-The ARIES viewshed model can illustrate the impacts of mountain pine beetle kills on the quality of views in Colorado's forested mountains.
+The ARIES viewshed model can illustrate the impacts of mountain pine beetle kills on the quality of views in Colorado and Wyoming's forested mountains.

 </div>